Safeguarding arrangements are secure and effectiveOFSTED; June 2017

 As an inclusive school where every student is valued, we want all students to take a full part in all lessons and in every aspect of school life alongside their peers.
 Our teachers plan and deliver quality lessons that are well differentiated so the needs of all students are catered for and all students can benefit fully from them.
 Sometimes though, a student’s personalised assessment shows that they would benefit from additional one-to-one tuition or to work as part of a small group.
 If this is needed, then it is carefully planned by skilled teachers, and delivered with support from teaching assistants and pastoral support assistants.

-The Special Education Needs Coordinator at SET Ixworth School is Mr B Hale.
-You can contact him via the school office.
+The Special Education Needs Coordinator at SET Ixworth School is Mrs Heath.
+You can contact her via the school office.
 Please call SET Ixworth School to make an appointment.
-Alternatively contact him via email.
+Alternatively contact her via email.

 Our beliefs and goals are encapsulated in an SEND Policy and an Accessibility Plan that lay out clearly the way that SET Ixworth School operates with regard to inclusive practice.
 All staff are expected to know every student’s name and needs.
 Our ethos, founded on the 6Cs to Success (Co-operation, Commitment, Confidence, Community, Challenge and Celebration) will ensure that every student has the same access to the experiences and challenges of School life.

 At SET Ixworth School, inclusion is part of a much larger picture than just placement in regular classes.
 Inclusion is about having access, but it is also about being welcomed and embraced as a member who belongs to our diverse community.
 We believe that the objective of inclusion is achieved only when a student is participating in the activities of the School and their classes with the support they need to achieve to their highest potential.